Alexandre Martin: Early life

-1848
+Revolution of 1848

-He fought on the barricades in the revolution of 1848, and was a member of the socialist government that formed at the Hôtel de Ville.
+Martin fought on the barricades in the revolution of 1848, and was a member of the socialist government that formed at the Hôtel de Ville.
 When the socialists were included into the provisional government, Louis Blanc made Albert – by this time a popular figure among the workers – a secretary.
 He was sent to the Luxembourg Commission – the provisional government's labor commission – as Louis Blanc's vice-president, a position he held until the 15 May riots.

 Albert and Blanc were two of the six members of the Luxembourg Commission to be elected in the April elections.
 The socialists – who, through the Luxembourg Commission ran a virtual state-within-a-state – clashed with the Assembly.
 Blanc's proposal for a fully fledged ministry of labor in keeping with his ideal for "national workshops" was rejected on 10 May.
 By this time, Albert had lost faith in the provisional government, and, together with Louis Auguste Blanqui and Armand Barbès, attempted an insurrection of his own.
 On 15 May, they led a crowd, demonstrating against the government; the riot was bloodily suppressed by the bourgeois National Guards, and Albert and Barbès were captured at the Hôtel de Ville.

-Trial, prison, and later life
+Trial and imprisonment

 Albert did not defend himself at the subsequent trial at Bourges, in 1849.
 He was thus found guilty of treason and an attempt to incite revolution, and sent to prison on Belle Île for four years.
 When he became ill in 1854, he was transferred to Tours, where he remained until he was released by the general amnesty of 16 August 1859.

+Later life

-He returned to Paris as a working man, taking a job for the gas company.
-In 1870, during the Franco-Prussian War, became a member of the Commission des Barricades in the Government of National Defense, and stood for election twice in the Third Republic – but lost both attempts.
+Martin returned to Paris as a working man, taking a job for the gas company.
+In 1870, during the Franco-Prussian War, became a member of the Commission des Barricades in the Government of National Defense, and stood for election twice in the Third Republic, losing both bids.
 He retired to Mello in his home département of Oise.
-Upon his death in 1895, he was given a national funeral, and his tombstone was given by the government.
+A national funeral followed his death in 1895 and his tombstone was donated by the government.